 Pressed chocolate cake

-4 tbsp cocoa powder, plus extra to decorate
+sugar 4 tbsp cocoa powder, plus extra to

 Preheat the oven to 180C/350F/gas mark 4.